Angie Bowie – Creative Catalyst in David Bowie’s Early Glam Years

 Meeting David Bowie

-Angie met David Bowie at the end of the 1960s, just as he was emerging from a period of artistic uncertainty.
-They married in 1970 and quickly formed a partnership that was as creative as it was personal.
+Angie met David Bowie in London at the end of the 1960s, as Bowie was emerging from a period of artistic uncertainty.
+They married in 1970 and formed a relationship that was both personal and creatively intertwined.

 The Ziggy Stardust environment